selplacei/PyAutoMMDVRRender/README.md

 One way to make spherical/VR videos in MMD is to use the EquirectangularX filter.
 Since it requires rendering at least 8, usually 10, separate AVIs, it makes sense to automate this.

+This script can be useful for non-VR videos as well: for example, to automate rendering the video in chunks and converting them to .mp4, and later stitching them together (useful for rendering in AVI Raw).

 ## How to use it

 Make sure that Python 3, PyAutoGUI, and wmctrl are installed.
 Additionally, the example post-processing functions use ffmpeg.